influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 - Canned layouts
 - Chronograf organizations
 - Chronograf users
-- Chronograf Status page content, including News Feeds and Getting Started
+- Chronograf Status Page content, including News Feeds and Getting Started

 #### Chronograf-accessed resources

-Chronograf-accessed resources are external resources that can be accessed using Chronograf, but are under limited control.
+Chronograf-accessed resources include external resources that can be accessed using Chronograf, but are under limited control by Chronograf.
 Chronograf users with the roles of `viewer`, `editor`, and `admin` have equal access to these resources which include:

 - InfluxDB databases, users, queries, and time series data
 - Kapacitor alerts and rules (called tasks in Kapacitor)

-#### Member (role:`member`)
+#### Members (role:`member`)

 Members are Chronograf users who have been added to organizations but do not have any functional roles.
 Members can authenticate, but they cannot access any resources within an organization.

 By default, new organizations have a default role of `member`.

-#### Viewer (role:`viewer`)
+#### Viewers (role:`viewer`)

-Viewers are Chronograf users with limited permissions for the following Chronograf-owned resources:
+Viewers are Chronograf users with limited permissions for Chronograf-owned resources and can:

-- view pre-defined dashboards
+- View predefined dashboards
-- view canned layouts
+- View canned layouts
+- Use InfluxDB connections
+- Use Kapacitor connections

 For Chronograf-accessed resources, viewers can:

 - InfluxDB
-  - switch the current connection to other available sources
+  - Switch the current connection to other available sources
-  - view, create, edit, and delete databases
+  - Create, view, edit, and delete databases
-  - view, create, edit, and delete InfluxDB users
+  - Create, view, edit, and delete InfluxDB users
-  - view and kill queries
+  - View and kill queries
 - Kapacitor
-  - view current connection
+  - View current connection
-  - view alerts
+  - View alerts
-  - create rules
+  - Create alert rules

 #### Editors (role:`editor`)

 Viewers are Chronograf users with limited permissions for the following Chronograf-owned resources:

-- create, view, edit, and delete dashboards
+- Create, view, edit, and delete dashboards
-- view canned layouts
+- View canned layouts

 For Chronograf-accessed resources, editors can:

 - InfluxDB
-  - switch the current connection to other available sources
+  - Switch the current connection to other available sources
-  - view, create, edit, and delete databases
+  - Creat, view, edit, and delete databases
-  - view, create, edit, and delete InfluxDB users
+  - Create, view, edit, and delete InfluxDB users
-  - view and kill queries
+  - View and kill queries
 - Kapacitor
-  - view current connection
+  - View current connection
-  - view alerts
+  - View alerts
+  - Create alert rules

 #### Administrators (role:`admin`)

 Administrators are Chronograf users have all of the capabilities of the viewer and editor roles, but with additional administrator capabilities including permissions for the following Chronograf-owned resources:

-- view pre-defined dashboards
+- View predefined dashboards
-- view canned layouts
+- View canned layouts

 For Chronograf-accessed resources, administrators can:

 - InfluxDB
-  - switch the current connection to other available sources
+  - Switch the current connection to other available sources
-  - view, create, edit, and delete databases
+  - Create, viiew, edit, and delete databases
-  - view, create, edit, and delete InfluxDB users
+  - Create, view, edit, and delete InfluxDB users
-  - view and kill queries
+  - View and kill queries
 - Kapacitor
-  - view current connection
+  - View current connection
-  - view alerts
+  - View alerts

 ### Cross-organization SuperAdmin status

 SuperAdmins are unique Chronograf administrators who can perform administrator functions across organizations and within organizations as administrators (with the `admin` role).
 A user with SuperAdmin status can perform the following operations that are unavailable for other roles:

 * Create, view, update, and remove organizations
-* Create, view, and remove users in any organizations
+* Create, view, update, and remove users in any organizations

 ### Creating users